cemrich/rotate.js/readme.md

 	<script src="js/rotate.js"></script>

-Now you can add and remove listeners for the 'rotate' event as you like:
+Now you can instantiate rotate.js and add you listeners for the 'rotate' event:

 	window.removeEventListener('rotate', displayRotation);
 	window.addEventListener('rotate', displayRotation);